normandmickey/btcpay-chatgpt-flask/README.md

 nano .env
 ```

-> To generate an API key, you need to log in to your BTCPay instance, click "Account" in the lower left corner, click
+> To generate your BTCPayServer API key, you need to log in to your BTCPay instance, click "Account" in the lower left corner, click
 > "Manage Account", click the "API Keys" tab, and then generate your key.

 * OPENAI_API_KEY="Your OpenAI API Key"